Actually religion and science

 Even Einstein struggled with that one at the time, but experimentation in the 1980s proved beyond doubt that non-local effects are real at a sub atomic level.

-Yes, there is a lot more mystery in matter than initially imagined by most of us.
-Please note that I am merely trying here to ‘set the stage‘ for what follows under this subsection of the website.
-Just click on the other subheadings under “Science versus religion” in the Menu Bar above.
+But yes, there is a lot more ‘mystery in matter’ than initially imagined by most of us.
+Please note that I am merely trying here to ‘set the stage’ for what follows under this subsection of the website.
+Just click on the other subheadings under “Are science and religion in conflict?” in the Menu Bar above.
 Links to those articles are also available below.

 5. CONCLUSION